Airship: Early 20th century

 In July 1900, the Luftschiff Zeppelin LZ1 made its first flight.
-This led to the most successful airships of all time: the Zeppelins, named after Count Ferdinand von Zeppelin who began working on rigid airship designs in the 1890s, leading to the flawed LZ1 in 1900 and the more successful LZ2 in 1906.
+This led to the most successful airships of all time: the Zeppelins, named after Count Ferdinand von Zeppelin, who began working on rigid airship designs in the 1890s, leading to the flawed LZ1 in 1900 and the more successful LZ2 in 1906.
 The Zeppelin airships had a framework composed of triangular lattice girders covered with fabric that contained separate gas cells.
-At first multiplane tail surfaces were used for control and stability: later designs had simpler cruciform tail surfaces.
-The engines and crew were accommodated in "gondolas" hung beneath the hull driving propellers attached to the sides of the frame by means of long drive shafts.
+At first, multiplane tail surfaces were used for control and stability; later designs had simpler cruciform tail surfaces.
+The engines and crew were accommodated in "gondolas" hung beneath the hull, with driving propellers attached to the sides of the frame via long drive shafts.
 Additionally, there was a passenger compartment (later a bomb bay) located halfway between the two engine compartments.

 Alberto Santos-Dumont was a wealthy young Brazilian who lived in France and had a passion for flying.
-He designed 18 balloons and dirigibles before turning his attention to fixed-winged aircraft.
+He designed 18 balloons and dirigibles before turning his attention to fixed-wing aircraft.

-On 19 October 1901 he flew his airship Number 6, from the Parc Saint Cloud to and around the Eiffel Tower and back in under thirty minutes.
+On 19 October 1901, he flew his airship Number 6, from the Parc Saint Cloud to and around the Eiffel Tower and back in under thirty minutes.
 This feat earned him the Deutsch de la Meurthe prize of 100,000 francs.
 Many inventors were inspired by Santos-Dumont's small airships.
 Many airship pioneers, such as the American Thomas Scott Baldwin, financed their activities through passenger flights and public demonstration flights.
 Stanley Spencer built the first British airship with funds from advertising baby food on the sides of the envelope.
 Others, such as Walter Wellman and Melvin Vaniman, set their sights on loftier goals, attempting two polar flights in 1907 and 1909, and two trans-Atlantic flights in 1910 and 1912.